-Despite the general trend for greater automation and longer periods of unsupervised production, the complexity of SMT processes and equipment - which require frequent attention to maintain and optimise - means empowering those teams remains important.
+Despite the general trend for greater automation and longer periods of unsupervised production, the complexity of SMT processes and equipment - which require frequent attention to maintain and optimize - means empowering those teams remains important.

 Connecting operational & information technology domains

 As one of the defining principles of Industry 4.0, connecting an organisation’s OT equipment with its IT systems aims to create a seamless link between factory equipment and the applications that run the business.
 It enables enterprise software like the MES to automate control of the manufacturing activities, while the data from factory equipment also drives analytical applications that inform business planning and provide the insights needed for continuous improvement.